-Chair Barry E. Stein

-Professor Emeritus Walter J. Bo

-Professors Judy K. Brunso-Bechtold, Craig K. Henkel, John G. McHaffie, Ronald W. Oppenheim, Barry E. Stein, Michael Tytell, Mary Lou Voytko

-Associate Professors Robert C. Coghill, Dwayne W. Godwin, Ashok Hegde, James E. Johnson, Carolanne E. Milligan, David R. Riddle, Terrence R. Stanford

-Assistant Professors Christos Constantinidis, Qiang Gu, Thomas Perrault, Ramnarayan Ramachandran, Benjamin A. Rowland, Emilio Salinas, Christopher P. Turner

-Research Assistant Professors Michelle M. Adams, John A. Anstrom, James A. Hammarback, Huai Jiang, J. William Vaughan
+Chair Barry E. Stein Professor Emeritus Walter J. Bo Professors Judy K. Brunso-Bechtold, Craig K. Henkel, John G. McHaffie, Ronald W. Oppenheim, Barry E. Stein, Michael Tytell, Mary Lou Voytko Associate Professors Robert C. Coghill, Dwayne W. Godwin, Ashok Hegde, James E. Johnson, Carolanne E. Milligan, David R. Riddle, Terrence R. Stanford Assistant Professors Christos Constantinidis, Qiang Gu, Thomas Perrault, Ramnarayan Ramachandran, Benjamin A. Rowland, Emilio Salinas, Christopher P. Turner Research Assistant Professors Michelle M. Adams, John A. Anstrom, James A. Hammarback, Huai Jiang, J. William Vaughan

-The Department of Neurobiology and Anatomy offers a graduate program leading to the PhD degree for students interested in research and teaching in areas of contemporary neuroscience and anatomy.
+The Department of Neurobiology and Anatomy offers a graduate program leading to the PhD degree for students interested in research and teaching in areas of contemporary neuroscience from the cellular to the systems level.

 The department offers a flexible and highly individualized curriculum designed to fit the needs and interest of the student.
-The first year core has been developed to provide the student with a solid foundation in the areas of neuroscience, and cell and structural biology.
+The first year core has been developed to provide the student with a solid foundation in neuroscience and cell biology.
 In addition, during this time students gain practical laboratory experience by participating in a series of research rotations.
 In their second year, many students opt to specialize in one of the two core academic and research areas within the department-systems neurobiology or cell and molecular developmental neurobiology.
 During the second year, students typically choose a research area and begin thesis work.
 Throughout the course of training in the department, an emphasis is placed on the development of such important skills as mentoring, networking, career options, presentation skills and grant writing.
 The department is home to a federally sponsored training program in sensory systems that funds both pre- and postdoctoral fellowships.

 There is a wide diversity of research interests within the department.
-These include such topics as sensory, multisensory and sensorimotor integration, neural plasticity and learning, computational models, naturally occurring cell death and the role of neurotrophins, regeneration and repair of nervous system damage, development and aging in the nervous system, cellular differentiation and migration, heat shock and cytoskeletal proteins, and the pathogenesis of atherosclerosis.
+These include such topics as sensory, multisensory and sensorimotor integration, neural plasticity and learning, working memory, computational models of neural interactions, naturally occurring cell death and the role of neurotrophins, regeneration and repair of nervous system damage, development and aging in the nervous system, cellular differentiation and migration, and the function of heat-shock and cytoskeletal proteins.

 The department is home to a number of state-of-the-art research facilities, including core laboratories for molecular biology, microscopy, imaging, electrophysiology and behavior/psychophysics.
-In addition, numerous institutional cores and laboratories are readily accessible to students in the department program.
+In addition, numerous institutional core facilities and laboratories are readily accessible to students in the department program.